 KTXK 91.5 FM operates Texarkana College's public radio station.
 KTXK is licensed by the Federal Communications Commission to Texarkana College to serve the public interest, convenience, and necessity of the people in the Texarkana area.

 One of KTXK's primary purposes is to feature programming that cannot be found on any commercial medium in the area.
 KTXK is the radio voice of Texarkana College, though what we say or play does not necessarily reflect the feeling of the Texarkana College's Board of Trustees, Administration or students.
-KTXK 91.5 FM, Texarkana's Public Radio Station, serves Texarkana and the surrounding areas with news and information, fine arts, jazz, easy listening, and smooth jazz music.
+KTXK 91.5 FM, Texarkana's Public Radio Station, serves Texarkana and the surrounding areas with news and information, fine arts, and jazz.
 KTXK is a member of National Public Radio and American Public Media.

 KTXK-FM began broadcasting on February 1, 1984 and has shown continuous growth and maturity as a public radio station.
 When KTXK started, it had no network affiliation and very few concerts from the major symphonies around the world.
 We didn't even have a satellite until 1990 and since then we have seen tremendous growth.

 KTXK's broadcast day is 24 hours a day, seven days a week.
 KTXK's transmitter tower is located on the Texarkana College's farm west of Texarkana and currently operates with a power of 100,000 watts.